Map of Ukraine-Russia region as crisis deepens in Europe

-Vladimir Putin facing international calls to stand down troops after launching war with ‘special military operation’ against western neighbour
+Vladimir Putin’s ‘special military operation’ brings bloody warfare to cities of western neighbour

-Russia has finally launched its long-feared “full-scale invasion” of Ukraine after Vladimir Putin announced a “special military operation” in a televised address to his citizens in the early hours of Thursday morning.
+Russia has finally launched its long-feared full-scale invasion of Ukraine after Vladimir Putin announced a “special military operation” was underway in a televised address to his citizens in the early hours of Thursday morning.

+The cities of Kyiv, Kharkiv, Kramatorsk and Mariupol have been under attack for almost a week now, with the locals putting up a courageous resistance at street level to ensure the conquest is far from the formality Mr Putin and the Russian military appear to have assumed it would be.

+In the latest skirmishes, Russian paratroopers attacked Kharkiv as shelling left 21 people dead and another 112 injured.

 US president Joe Biden, UK prime minister Boris Johnson and UN secretary general Antonio Guterres have joined other global powers in condemning Moscow’s “unprovoked and unjustified” attack and promised to hold it “accountable”, with the Western powers subsequently introducing another round of tough economic sanctions against Russian banks and businesses.